masoudMZB/masoudMZB.github.io/Readme.md

 #### **Junior Data Scientist - Shenasa** (Oct 2019 – Jul 2020)
   - Worked on **COVID-19 detection** from blood test data, contributing to healthcare-related ML applications.
   - Ranked as a **Kaggle Notebook and Discussion Expert**, sharing insights and solutions with the community.
-  - Developed **STT and TTS** systems for Persian, advancing the use of speech technologies in the Persian language.
+  - Developed **STT and TTS** systems for Persian, advancing the use of speech technologies in Persian.

 #### **Machine Learning Intern - Shenasa** (Jan 2019 – Sep 2019)
   - Contributed to **computer vision studies**, such as car palette and mask detection, enhancing visual recognition systems.